KSPModdingLibs/KSPCommunityFixes/README.md

 - **DisableNewGameIntro** [KSP 1.8.0 - 1.12.5]<br/>Disable the "intro" popups appearing in the space center, VAB/SPH and tracking station upon creating a new career game.
 Disabled by default.
 - [**ToolbarShowHide**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/53) [KSP 1.8.0 - 1.12.5]<br/>Add a button for hiding/showing the stock toolbar.
 Also allow accessing the toolbar while in the space center facilities windows (mission control, admin building, R&D...).
 - **ResourceLockActions** [KSP 1.8.0 - 1.12.5]<br/>Add part actions for locking/unlocking resources flow state.
 - [**BetterEditorUndoRedo**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/172) [KSP 1.12.3 - 1.12.5]<br/>Invert the editor undo state capturing logic so part tweaks aren't lost when undoing.
+NOTE: this patch is disabled when TweakScale/L is installed.

 #### Performance tweaks